History of Alabama: European colonization

 More than a decade later, during the American Revolutionary War, the British informally ceded this West Florida region to Spain.
 By the Treaty of Versailles, September 3, 1783, Great Britain formally ceded West Florida to Spain.
 By the Treaty of Paris (1783), signed the same day, Britain ceded to the newly established United States all of this province north of 31°N, thus laying the foundation for a long controversy.

 By the Treaty of Madrid in 1795, Spain ceded to the United States the lands east of the Mississippi between 31°N and 32°28'N. Three years later, in 1798, Congress organized this district as the Mississippi Territory.
 A strip of land 12 or 14 miles wide near the present northern boundary of Alabama and Mississippi was claimed by South Carolina, as part of the eastern colonies' previous hopeful extensions to the west.
 In 1787, during constitutional negotiations, South Carolina ceded this claim to the federal government.
 Georgia likewise claimed all the lands between the 31st and 35th parallels from its present western boundary to the Mississippi River, and did not surrender its claim until 1802.
 Two years later, the boundaries of Mississippi Territory were extended so as to include all of the Georgia cession.

+As annexation by the United States appeared imminent, John Hood and Samuel Miller transported the first printing press into modern-day Alabama overland and then down the Mobile River to Fort Stoddert.
+On May 23, 1811, they began printing Alabama's first newspaper, The Mobile Centinel.
+The Madison Gazette began printing in Huntsville, Alabama, one year later.
+The first standalone work of literature written and published in Alabama was Lewis Sewall's poem, The Last Campaign of Sir John Falstaff the II; or, The Hero of the Burnt-Corn Battle: a Heroi-Comic Poem, a satirical account of the Battle of Burnt Corn.
+Early literary works composed in modern-day Alabama were printed elsewhere.
+For example, members of Hernando de Soto's expedition wrote accounts from Alabama chronicling battles against local chief Tuskaloosa.
+Written accounts from an unnamed Portuguese author, de Soto's secretary Rodrigo Rangel, and the King's agent Luis Hernandez de Biedma were published in Évora (1557), Madrid (1851), and London (1857) respectively.
+Because of the detailed journals kept by French colonial carpenter André Pénigaut, that were posthumously published by French historian Pierre Margry in 1883, scholars have called Pénigaut "Alabama's first literary figure".